What are Shrooms?

 What are the Effects of Shrooms?

-Shrooms can have three types of effects: positive, neutral and negative effects.
+Shrooms can have three types of effects: positive, neutral and negative.
 The most common effects of shrooms are different types of hallucinations.
 They can vary between visual, auditory, or mystical.
 Mostly, people choose to use shrooms as a recreational drug.
 As a result, it takes them to a different dimension.
 Some users have reported experiencing the most profound spiritual journey while consuming shrooms.
 Meanwhile, others expressed feelings of dissatisfaction.
 Unfortunately, this is due to their horrid hallucinations.

 Some of the shrooms’ positive effects include: